Austin Gallery

 • Lights the page, not a whole room

 It is a focused page light rather than a lamp, so pair it with a floor or bedside pick below if you also want ambient light in the room.
-But for the actual act of reading — warm, aimed, dimmable, and cheap — nothing here beats it.
+But for the actual act of reading, warm, aimed, adjustable, and built to last, this is the one to get.

 Our Pick